-From what styles to try to keep your hair in check to what products you need to be using, read on for these industry secrets to managing your mane during your workout.
+From the styles to try to keep your hair in check to what products you need to be using, read on for ten industry secrets to managing your mane during a workout.

 The Double-Looped Topknot

-Topknots keep your hair at bay whilst you work out, but they can damage your hair due to the amount of bobbles and grips required.
-Try splitting your hair in two, and then looping them together as a way of keeping it in place with only one bobble.
+Topknots keep your hair in place while you work out, but they can also damage it due to the amount of bobbles and grips required.
+Try splitting your hair in two and then looping it together as a way of keeping it in place with only one bobble.

-It’s no surprise that during your workout you may want to touch your hair either to sweep sweat away or to re-position your hairstyle, but by doing so, you’re simply spreading the sweat through your hair and making the greasy effect worse – so stop touching your hair!
+It’s no surprise that you may want to touch your hair either to sweep sweat away or reposition your hairstyle during your workout, but by doing so, you’re simply spreading the sweat through your hair and making the greasy effect worse – so stop touching your hair!

 A perfect style, French braids keep your hair in place during your workout, and they create a great wavy style for when you leave the gym.

 If you’ve worked up a sweat whilst at they gym and don’t have time to wash it afterwards, then you must spritz locks with a hydrating formula.
 The salt in your sweat can seriously dry out hair, so some dry conditioner is a must-have.